Something is off. All you need to do is find it and enter our Find It If You Can game

 She comes back

-Selling her was one of the hardest things I ever did, My heart broke when I saw it was an oil company who bought her.
+Selling her was one of the hardest things I ever did, My heart broke when I saw it was to an oil company who bought her.
 Every so often I would see her go by, and I had no way of getting her back — or so I thought.
 Abandoned, sitting in a field and a company named Manhattan changed my whole story.
 They gave her back to me.

 My Mission was to rebuild her